alextuppen/astro-blog/src/content/blog/react-directory-structure.md

 ## Parents and children

-Sometimes you need to break the rule that a component must be independent, when creating a complex component, especially one with a repeating element, it is often good practice to create a tightly coupled child component.
+Sometimes you need to break the rule that a component must be independent.
+When creating a complex component, especially one with a repeating element, it is often good practice to create a tightly coupled child component.
 As our previously described directory structure pattern is intended to describe what everything in the directory does at a glance we need a way to show the tightly coupled relationship between a parent and a child component.
 Fortunately the existing pattern is recursive.

 ```
 Components